abercrombieHALO/deploymentplan/README.md

 #### Optional Columns

-Any more columns of information about personnel that would be helpful to show on the deployment plan.
-Data in these columns will not be editable from within the deployment plan, but can always be edited within the spreadsheet.
+Any additional columns of information about personnel that would be helpful to show on the deployment plan.
+Data in these columns will not be editable from within the deployment plan, but can always be edited within the spreadsheet itself.

 Column names must not contain any spaces.